jaalto/project--shell-script-performance-and-portability/README.md

   minuscule advantage but only in loops of
   10,000 iterations.
 Unless the safeguards provided by Bash `[[ ]]` are important, the
-  POSIX test will do fine.
+  POSIX tests will do fine.
   See [code](./bin/t-statement-if-test-posix-vs-bash.sh).

 ```